-Condensation in your attic, commonly referred to as “attic rain”, is often mistaken for a leaky roof.
+Condensation in the attic of your Calgary home, commonly referred to as “attic rain”, is often mistaken for a leaky roof.
 Over the years our homes have become increasingly energy efficient and well insulated.
 The result is an airtight house that is smothered and no longer “breathes” on its own.
 This, along with a number of other factors, can lead to condensation in your home.
 Proper attic ventilation can often help the home breath and clear up a condensation problem.

 What is Attic Rain?

 Condensation in the attic is a direct result of warm, humid air finding its way into the attic and then freezing in our extremely cold weather.
 The longer the cold snap, the more opportunity the moisture has to accumulate into frost.
 When the weather starts to warm up again, the frost melts and homeowners may start to notice moisture leaking into their home.
 This has recently become known as “Attic Rain”, a relatively new term in the industry.